For what’s really an all-too-short moment in time, we’re just visitors on this beautiful, wonderful, challenging and sometimes frightening world.

+Her dynamic style is both expressionistic and contemporary, employing the vibrant and bold use of colour to depict typical South African scenes, particularly the Cape and it’s people.
 She paints mainly in oils but also uses acrylics, watercolours, pen on paper and mixed media.
 Her passion and commitment is evident in her artwork and her travels abroad have brought a new dimension to her work.
 Continue reading “Isabel le Roux South African Artist”

-Open Letter to the Honorable Premier of Western Australia, Mr. Colin Barnett:
+Open Letter to the Honorable Premier of Western Australia, Mr. Colin Barnett

 Dear Mr. Premier,

 I’m writing to you about the Australian Shark Cull Policy, which targets various shark species, including the endangered great white.
 This policy was initiated late last year following a spate of fatal attacks in 2011.
 Despite widespread criticism in Australia, you have refused to back down, claiming your catch-and-kill policy is justified.
 Continue reading “Open Letter: Aussies Stop Killing The Great White Shark”

 The Bot River Estuary lies on the Southern tip of Africa and is home to a magnificent herd of wild horses.
 It’s now low tide on the estuary with the river mouth in the background.
 These magnificent creatures are decended from cavalry stock released by the British administration after WWII.